stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 That is why, Fatal drum.

-Um, acdmcmstr07 [pronounced academic master oh seven]:
+acdmcmstr07 [pronounced academic master oh seven]:

-> "If Trexel is only working with the seventh iteration of the David clones, has Trexel only been working in planet design for about 3 months now?
+>"If Trexel is only working with the seventh iteration of the David clones, has Trexel only been working in planet design for 3 months now?
 Or what did he do before having Davids around to help (and then get killed)?"

-Um, so, big assumption that clones [are] just called David.
-I might have been with Terrances 1 through 109, Garys 6 through 84, you know.
+So, big assumption that clones just called David. [*sic*] I might have been with Terrances 1 through 109, Garys 6 through 84, you know.

 #### BEN

-So, fundamentally, this is a problem that we realized and went, "Hang on a minute.
+So, fundamentally, this is a problem that we realised and went, "Hang on a minute.
 This doesn't match up." [__TIM:__ Yeah.]
 So, then we came up with the excuse that maybe there's been Eileen 1 through 3,052.

 #### TIM

-So, I very-- This is, this-- I sort of retconned this and it's now [__BEN:__ Yep.] being built into certain things that the name is basically like the brand. [__BEN:__ Yeah.]
+So, I very-- I sort of retconned this and it's now [__BEN:__ Yep.] being built into certain things that the name is basically like the brand. [__BEN:__ Yeah.]
 You know, the chemical/biological mix.

 #### BEN